Table of Contents

 Bo-Dachs may suffer from a number of eye conditions because of their protruding eyes.
 These can be mild, such as pink eye, or more serious, like cataracts, corneal ulcers, and glaucoma.
 Flat faces also make their eyes even more exposed, meaning they are more at risk of physical injuries.

 Patellar luxation causes your dog’s knee to pop out of its normal anatomic position.
 As small dog breeds, both the Doxie and the Boston Terrier are prone to this condition.
 If you notice that your dog is lifting and stretching their hind legs for a couple of minutes, be sure it’s time to visit the vet.
 A surgical procedure is a preferred way to treat knee dislocation, given that other treatments have proven to be ineffective.
+To keep your dog’s joints healthy, take care of their nutrition.
+Consider adding some supplements to their dies, but consult with your vet first.

 |Major concerns||Minor concerns|